 Power dynamics are fundamental when it comes to keeping and sharing secrets within a professional environment.
-This is because of there being a lot of opportunity for unintentional and intentional blackmail or bullying.
+This is because there are a lot of opportunities for unintentional and intentional blackmail or bullying.

 When discussing secrets in a professional relationship, you will want to think carefully about the possible consequences first.

 Below are ways in which you can broach the topic.